-China’s economy is larger than those of the next four economies - Japan, Germany, the United Kingdom, and India – combined.
-China’s largest province, Guangdong, has a nominal GDP larger than Canada’s; the Yangtze river delta, centered around Shanghai, has a GDP roughly the size of Germany’s.
+The PRC’s economy is larger than those of the next four economies - Japan, Germany, the United Kingdom, and India – combined.
+Its largest province, Guangdong, has a nominal GDP larger than Canada’s.
+The Yangtze River Delta, centered around Shanghai, has a GDP roughly the size of Germany’s.

-China bucked global trends and posted positive global growth in 2020, albeit at a rate well below recent years at 2.3 percent.
-Irrespective of the COVID-19 crisis, China’s growth rate has slowed in recent years.
+The PRC bucked global trends and posted positive global growth through the pandemic, albeit in a very uneven fashion, as demonstrated in the graph below.
+Irrespective of the COVID-19 crisis, the PRC’s growth rate has slowed in recent years.
 The country is facing a shrinking workforce, reforms that reduce debt-fueled growth, mounting provincial debt, and trade turmoil with the United States.

 U.S. China Trade Relationship

-The trade relationship between China and the United States has been long characterized by ongoing trade disputes.
-This includes intellectual property (IP) theft, forced IP transfer, and myriad market access issues that impede U.S. firms from operating on equal footing with preferred local Chinese firms.
-U.S. trade policy pushed back in recent years.
-Actions included tariffs, sanctions, and export controls related to national security and human rights.
+The trade relationship between the PRC and the United States has been long characterized by ongoing trade disputes.
+This includes the PRC’s use of intellectual property (IP) theft, forced technology transfer, and myriad market access issues that impede U.S. firms from operating on equal footing with local PRC firms.
+The United States has responded with trade policy actions including tariffs, sanctions, and export controls.

 Source: U.S. Bureau of Economic Analysis